-The fast adjustment times and the space-saving designs of the new school sets of dumbbells are proving to be a big pulling factor for many wanting to train at home, you can do full body workouts within a small space in your home eliminating the need for buying fixed weight sets that can cost $1000+
+The fast adjustment times and the space-saving designs of the new school sets of dumbbells are proving to be a significant pulling factor for many wanting to train at home; you can do full-body workouts within a small space in your home eliminating the need for buying fixed weight sets that can cost $1000+

 Dumbbells Allow For Unilateral Training

-It’s fairly common to have strength imbalances when barbell training, people who train constantly with barbells may be using the strength of one side of their body more than the other, giving your weaker side an easy workout.
+It’s relatively common to have strength imbalances when barbell training, people who train regularly with barbells may be using the strength of one side of their body more than the other, giving your weaker side an easy workout.
 Dumbbells eliminate this problem as both sides are forced to do equal amounts of work with the same weight.

 Dumbbell Bench Press

-A dumbbell classic, the dumbbell bench press will help you develop the mass and strength of the outer and inner pectoral muscles whilst also targeting the triceps and tops of the shoulders.
+A dumbbell classic, the dumbbell bench press, will help you develop the mass and strength of the outer and inner pectoral muscles while also targeting the triceps and tops of the shoulders.
 The benefit of using dumbbells rather than a barbell is that it requires you to use a greater number of muscles compared with the barbell.

-The dumbbell bench press does require you to have access to a bench, it is a good idea to chose an adjustable bench for your home gym as this will allow you to perform incline bench presses as well as flat.
+The dumbbell bench press does require you to have access to a bench; it is a good idea to choose an adjustable bench for your home gym as this will allow you to perform incline bench presses as well as flat.
 Incline pressing helps to develop the middle and upper pectorals.

-Depending on the versatility of your bench, you will be able to perform this exercise from a multiple of angles from almost flat to almost upright, the higher degree of angle the more you work your deltoid muscles (shoulders).
+Depending on the versatility of your bench, you will be able to perform this exercise from multiple angles from almost flat to almost upright.
+The higher the degree of the angle, the more you work your deltoid muscles (shoulders).

 Alternated Bicep Curls

-If you want to make this exercise a little harder I’d recommend using an arm blaster, this helps give you the strictest form with elbows fixed solidly in place, which is really good for lower bicep development.
+If you want to make this exercise a little harder, I’d recommend using an arm blaster, and this helps give you the strictest form with elbows fixed solidly in place, which is good for lower bicep development.

-Tip- For extra development twist your hand slightly as you lift the weight, bringing the thumb up, and twist back the other way as you come down, says “Arnie”.
+Tip- For further development, twist your hand slightly as you lift the weight, bringing the thumb up, and twist back the other way as you come down, says, “Arnie.”

 Kneeling One Arm Row